gruntwork-io/terragrunt/README.md

 #### Handling whitespace

-The list of arguments cannot include whitespaces, therefore if you would like to separate a command line switch from its corresponding argument, then you will need to pass both the command line switch and the argument as a list:
+The list of arguments cannot include whitespaces, so if you need to pass command line arguments that include spaces (e.g. `-var bucket=example.bucket.name`), then each of the arguments will need to be a separate item in the `arguments` list:

-Sample config:

 ```hcl
 terragrunt = {